Eligibility for the following programs is based upon receipt and evaluation of the result of the Free Application for Federal Student Aid (FAFSA).

 - Receiving anything of value other than reimbursement of reasonable expenses while serving on an advisory board, commission, or group established by a lender or group of lenders.

 Southwestern Adventist University is committed to providing the information and resources necessary to help every student achieve educational success.
-To accomplish this goal the financial aid staff will consider each student's individual needs
+The financial aid staff will consider each student's needs to accomplish this goal.